 Governor Larry Hogan presented Lock Wills with the Governor of the State of Maryland’s Proclamation in recognition of The Wills Group’s 90th Anniversary at the Board of Director’s meeting in …

-Last December 9th, members of our Eliminating Childhood Hunger Committee (ECHC) collaborated with Share Our Strength’s No Kid Hungry campaign to create an opportunity for Wills Group employees to learn …
+Last December 9th, members of our Eliminating Childhood Hunger Committee (ECHC) collaborated with Share Our Strength’s No Kid Hungry campaign to create an opportunity for The Wills Group employees to …

 1926Jim Wills and Harold Swann, two civil engineers working on road construction, saw an opportunity to capitalize on America’s growing fascination with the automobile.
 The pair got together and acquired the La Plata Oil and Mechanicsville Oil Companies.
 Thus began Southern Maryland Oil.

 1936The company switched from rail transport to 2,000-gallon tank trucks to bring oil from Baltimore to the Owings Plant.
 It also began distributing Texaco Havoline Motor Oil in quart cans, prompting the first dealer meeting to introduce the new product.